Written on: 14 October 2020

 “Getting data skills into the organisation is really difficult,” acknowledged Steve.
 “People who already have these skills, and have the experience, are being gobbled up by the finance houses and global vendors.

 “To get the skills into the organisation, what you’ve got to do is grow them in-house.
 A data focused apprenticeship that takes people who are already working with data, but perhaps not as efficiently as they might, is a very effective way of getting new skills in and motivating your team to work with data.”

 Our Level 4 Data Analyst apprenticeship is designed to do exactly this.
 We take people who are already working with data at a junior level, and equip them with the technical skills and confidence they need to thrive.

 Later, when your team is more established, data apprenticeships can be used as a way to attract and recruit fresh talent.
-An entry-level pathway, such as our Level 3 Data Technician apprenticeship, can offer a great way to boost your short term data team capacity, whilst building up the technical skills you’ll need for the future.
+An entry-level pathway, such as our Level 3 Junior Data Analyst apprenticeship, can offer a great way to boost your short term data team capacity, whilst building up the technical skills you’ll need for the future.

 To thrive as a data analyst, it’s all about having the right mindset.
 Skills can always be developed over time, but soft skills and a few core behaviours can really go a long way.
 So, when you’re ready to start growing your data team, what skills and behaviours should you look for?

 “The people in the greatest demand are the people who have the mindset to dive into problems,” said Steve.
 “It requires a certain amount of rigour, and mathematics and statistics, but it’s also having an open mind – the ability to look at a problem from a different angle, combined with the ability to express and communicate data so that insights can be shared.”